sebilune/edge-trending-api/README.md

 };
 ```

-This is because if you're integrating this API into your own Next.js project and plan to call it from the client for example, using `fetch()` or `axios()`, you'll need to enable CORS (Cross-Origin Resource Sharing) to avoid browser security errors.
+If you're integrating this API into your own Next.js project and plan to call it from the client for example, using `fetch()` or `axios()`, you'll need to enable CORS (Cross-Origin Resource Sharing) to avoid browser security errors.

 By default, browsers block requests to your API if they’re not served from the same origin or don’t have the proper headers.
 To allow these requests, this config is needed.